ritarod/ritarod-electricity-KR/README.md

 # ritarod-electricity-KR

-Use Iterative Proportional Fitting to disaggregate power data by hour.
+Apply Iterative Proportional Fitting to disaggregate power data by hour, using:
+1. Hourly predictions, all fuels aggregated.
+2. Monthly data, aggregated by fuel.